 SEDI-ATI has been involved in this field for decades.
 We supply industry leaders with fiber optic assemblies based on customer specifications.

-These fibre assemblies can be octopuses consisting of a coherent or non-coherent arrangement of several fibres arranged in a linear, circular or matrix fashion at one end of the octopus, and a fanout of several individual fibres at the other end.
+These fiber assemblies can be octopuses consisting of a coherent or non-coherent arrangement of several fibers arranged in a linear, circular or matrix fashion at one end of the octopus, and a fanout of several individual fibers at the other end.
 There are then as many samples that can be tested simultaneously as there are channels (legs) available on the octopus.